openhab/openhab-addons/bundles/org.openhab.voice.porcupineks/README.md

 This service currently supports english, german, french and spanish.
 But only the english model binary is included with the addon and will be used if the one for your configured language is not found under '\<openHAB userdata\>/.porcupine'.

-To get the language model files go to the porcupine github repo.
-As an example for spanish the file is called 'porcupine_params_es.pv'
+To get the language model files go to the [porcupine repo](https://github.com/Picovoice/porcupine/tree/v2.0/lib/common).

-Note that the keyword model in use should match the language model.
+Note that the keyword model you use should match the language model.